 Spelling variations of this family name include: Pilot, Pilott, Pilotte, Pillot, Pillott, Pillotte, Pillat, Pilat, Pillate, Pilett, Pilet, Pilette, Pillet, Pillett, Pillette, Piliot, Pilou, Pilote, Piliote, Pilioux, Pilliot, Pillod, Pylot, Pylott, Pylotte, Pyllot, Pyllott and many more.

-First found in Bourgogne where they held a family seat at Chantrans, and this main stem of the family became a representative of the Bourgogne aristocracy.
+First found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France where they held a family seat at Chantrans, and this main stem of the family became a representative of the Bourgogne aristocracy.

 This web page shows only a small excerpt of our Pilot research.
 Another 157 words(11 lines of text) covering the years 1809 and 1877 are included under the topic Early Pilot History in all our PDF Extended History products.